Jon Lord: Influence and legacy

 A tribute concert to Lord took place on 4 April 2014 at the Royal Albert Hall.
 Performers and presenters included Deep Purple, Bob Harris, Paul Weller, Bruce Dickinson, Alfie Boe, Jeremy Irons, Rick Wakeman, Joe Brown, Glenn Hughes, Kasia Laska, Miller Anderson and Steve Balsamo.
 Musical Director of the event was Paul Wix Wickens and the performance featured the Orion Orchestra conducted by Paul Mann.

 In December 2012 the Mayor of Leicester, Sir Peter Soulsby, joined the campaign to honour Lord with a blue plaque at his childhood home at 120 Averill Road, where he lived until he was 20 years old, saying it would be "an important reminder of the city's contribution to the world of contemporary music."

 Lord was posthumously inducted into the Rock and Roll Hall of Fame as a member of Deep Purple in April 2016.

 In May 2019 Lord was posthumously awarded an Ivor Novello Award for International Achievement along with the surviving members of the Deep Purple MK II line up, at a ceremony at the Grosvenor House Hotel in London.

 The Concerto For Group and Orchestra is toured regularly with Paul Mann conducting.
-Most recently in March and April 2023, a European and Brazilian tour took place across 11 dates in cities including Bucharest, Sofia, Zagreb and Sao Paolo featuring Bruce Dickinson performing the vocal parts.
+Most recently in March and April 2023, a European and Brazilian tour took place across 11 dates in cities including Bucharest, Sofia, Zagreb and São Paulo featuring Bruce Dickinson performing the vocal parts.
 Members of Orquestra Sinfônica do Estado de São Paulo featured alongside Kaitner Z Doka on guitar, Bernhard Welz on drums, John O'Hara (Jethro Tull) on keyboards, Tanya O'Callaghan (Whitesnake) on bass and Mario Argandoña on percussion.